-The Cabinet requested to resolve that the report be noted and to ratify the significant decisions taken by officers since the "lockdown" came into force, set out in the Schedule to this Report.
+The Council is requested to ratify the significant decisions taken by officers since the "lockdown" came into force, as set out in Appendix A.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan

 The decisions taken by officers and set out in this Report have sought to support, as far as reasonably practicable at the present time, the objectives of the Slough Joint Wellbeing Strategy (SJWS) and the Five Year Plan